 1 2 3 4 5 6

-The latter option is also useful for reading JSON messages from Kafka with Spark Streaming.
+The latter option is also useful for reading JSON messages with Spark Streaming.
+Check out this post for example of how to process JSON data from Kafka using Spark Streaming.

 If you are just playing around with DataFrames